gmcgibbon/feedforward-neural-net-slides/src/slides/slide-10.md

 ## Optimizer

-The Optimizer is a an algorithm used by an ANN to "learn".
+The Optimizer is a an algorithm used by an ANN to learn.
 Optimizers are simply methods to minimize error rates.
-Optimizers typically use gradient descent to minimize errors.
+Modern optimizers typically use a variant of gradient descent to minimize errors.

 Vertical: